HADAS496/comics-and-Reaganomics-/index.md

 While Batman’s comics reflect some vital questions about how society views those with mental health issues and the effectiveness of the criminal justice system, it still leaves us one great riddle:

-### Why Do DC Comics choose to portray the Joker as the epitome of criminal insanity, the ultimate denizen of Arkham Asylum, despite compelling evidence pointing to his need for a traditional prison cell instead?

 {% include figure.html